Last Updated on September 13, 2022 by Wandering our World

 When it comes to hotels, the standard – service, food, and overall quality – in Mauritius tends to be much better than the Seychelles.
 The exception is when staying in the most expensive high-end resorts, where the standard is usually good in both.

-However when it comes to accommodation choices there is a larger variety of choices in Mauritius, which probably makes it the better island to visit on a budget.
+When it comes to accommodation choices there is a larger variety of choices in Mauritius too, which probably makes it the better island to visit on a budget.
 That’s also true in respect to exploring the island, as the Seychelles requires expensive island hopping, Mauritius doesn’t.

 The infrastructure in Mauritius is also well developed, however buses can be slow between cities and areas.
 Although within cities and towns they are effective and cheap, as we’ve written about before.

 Mauritius is a multi-ethnic, multi-religious country which makes it a unique and interesting country to explore.

 There’s a strong Indian influence here due to many Mauritians being descendants of indentured Indian workers brought here by the British in the 19th century.
 Indentured work was a form of forced work which was increasingly used after the abolition of slavery in the colonies.

 Over half a million indentured workers passed through Mauritius’ capital of Port Louis, and the immigration depot where they were brought, Aapravasi Ghat, now serves as a museum and is worth visiting.

 The UNESCO World Heritage site, Le Morne, should also be visited to understand Mauritius’ turbulent history.
 The mountain was used as hiding place for slaves that managed to escape.

 Out of that history came Sega – the rhythmic dance and music that’s heard on beaches up and down the island.
 It originated as the songs and dances of slaves, and is heritage as much as it is a form of dance.
 You can often see people enjoying Sega at the weekend on popular beaches such as Flic-en-Flac.